Helene Scheu-Riesz: Early life and family

-Born on 18 September 1880 in Olmütz, Austria-Hungary (now in the Czech Republic), Helene Riesz was the only child of Susanne (née Beer) and the Jewish wine merchant Adolf Riesz.
+Born on 18 September 1880 in Olomouc, Moravia, Austria-Hungary (now in the Czech Republic), Helene Riesz was the only child of Susanne (née Beer) and the Jewish wine merchant Adolf Riesz.
 During her infancy, the family settled in Klosterneuburg, just north of Vienna.
 She attended the Mädchengymnasium des Vereins für Erweiterte Frauenbildung, a private high school established to allow girls to take the matura examination which was required for university entrance.
 She took law courses at Vienna University but did not graduate.
 Around the age of eighteen, she traveled to England and studied literature.
 She became fascinated with penny booklets which published literature for children in an inexpensive format that was accessible to even the poorest families.
 She also became interested in the settlement movement, which focused on providing housing, employment assistance, language instruction, and medical care for urban poor and immigrant residents.

 Returning to Austria, Riesz became active in the women's movement, publishing articles in support of women's rights and taking a special interest in opportunities for children.
 As early as 1900, together with Yella Hertzka, Margarethe Jodl, Marie Lang and Dora von Stockert-Meynert she founded the Viennese Women's Club (Erster Wiener Frauenklub).
 In 1904, she left the Jewish faith and married the lawyer Gustav Scheu (1875–1935) with whom she had two children: Friedrich (1905) and Elisabeth (1912).
 She joined the Religious Society of Friends, becoming one of Austria's first Quakers.
 Scheu-Riesz and her husband gained a central position in Viennese society thanks to their salon, to which they invited local and international celebrities, including the composers Alban Berg, Anton Webern and Arnold Schönberg, the painter Oskar Kokoschka, the actresses Elisabeth Neumann-Viertel and Helene Weigel, the architect Adolf Loos, who designed her house in Hietzing, and the educational innovator Eugenie Schwarzwald.